MicrosoftDocs/well-architected/well-architected/resiliency/reliability-patterns.md

 ## High availability

 Azure infrastructure is composed of geographies, regions, and availability zones.
 These divisions limit the radius of a failure and therefore limit potential effect on customer applications and data.
-The Azure availability zones construct was developed to provide a software and networking solution to protect against datacenter failures and to provide increased high availability to our customers.
+The Azure availability zones construct was developed to provide a software and networking solution to protect against datacenter failures and to provide increased high availability.
 With high availability architecture, there's a balance between high resilience, low latency, and cost.

 | Pattern | Summary |
 |:--------|:--------|